 I just got to work, turning the veggies into matchsticks and perfecting my chopping skills with the herbs.

 Once you learn to matchstick quickly the prep time will instantly be minimized.
 It’s all about the prep work here.
 I’ve made summer rolls before, so I’ve got a little bit of practice but it’s all about getting the rhythm right, once you start tightly rolling the rice paper wrappers, it’s all uphill from there.

-A seriously delicious appetizer, or light dinner, whether it is cold or hot out.
+A seriously delicious appetizer, or light dinner, these vegetarian summer rolls are perfect whether it is cold or hot out.